AshwinPrksh00/Student-Performance-Analysis-Prototype/README.md

 This is a basic student performance analysis with predefined data using basics of data analytics

 ## Deployment
-check here for the results: https://share.streamlit.io/ashwinprksh00/student-performance-analysis-prototype/main/ProjectRedefined.py
+check here for the results: <a href="https://share.streamlit.io/ashwinprksh00/student-performance-analysis-prototype/main/ProjectRedefined.py">Click here!</a>